redco/redcode-currency-rate/README.md

 redcode-currency-rate
 =====================

-Lib for loading currency rates
+This are simple classes for currency rate load and currency convert.